jens-johnson/jens-johnson/README.md

 I'm passionate about the intersection of technology, innovation, and collaborative project execution to create software solutions that deliver transformational results.
-My interests lie in the areas of data science, user experience and design, and service-driven architectures, and while I'm not cultivating these through the amazing work that I'm able to do at Nike, I love to explore them through my own side projects, which, lucky for you, are mostly captured here in my GitHub!
+My interests lie in the areas of data science, user experience and design, and service-driven architectures, and while I'm not cultivating these through the amazing work that I'm able to do at Amazon, I love to explore them through my own side projects, which, lucky for you, are mostly captured here in my GitHub!

 When I'm not engineering or working, I love to explore the outdoors through my passions of trail running, skiing,